mckenna-stanford-pnnl/camp2ex_sip/README.md

 The simulations use large netCDF files that contain model outputs.
 These files are **available upon request** and should be placed in an accessible directory referenced by the notebooks.

 Key data files needed:
-- Simulation output netCDF files from DHARMA model runs (P3 microphysics scheme)
+- Simulation output netCDF files from DHARMA model runs
 - Aircraft observations from CAMP2Ex field campaign

 Intermediate processed data (`.npz` files) are included in this repository.